 .1 Members of Nominating Committee: Election - The Nominating Committee shall comprise not fewer than five (5) Individual Members.
 The Nominating Committee members shall be elected biennially by the House of Delegates and will serve until their successors are elected.
 If the House of Delegates does not act in a timely fashion the Board of Directors shall elect a Nominating Committee to serve until their successors are elected.
 A number greater than five (5) may be designated from time to time by either the House of Delegates or the Board of Directors.
-Each Nominating Committee member shall be a member of the House of Delegates and no more than two (two-fifths if there are more than five (5) members of the Nominating Committee) shall be Board Members or Executive Committee members.
+Each Nominating Committee member shall be a member of the House of Delegates and no more than two (two-fifths if there are more than five (5) members of the Nominating Committee) shall be Board Members.
+Athlete Members shall constitute 20% of the voting members of the Nominating Committee.
 Section 606.3 shall apply to members of the Nominating Committee but service, as the immediate past General Chair shall not be counted for that purpose.
 If any member of the Nominating Committee resigns or otherwise becomes unable to participate in its affairs, the General Chair, with the advice and consent of the Board of Directors, shall appoint a successor to serve until the next meeting of the House of Delegates.
 In no case shall the General Chair serve on the Nominating Committee.